robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 Raspberry Pi, but there are a lot of other boards out there which support Embedded Linux, for example the Beagle Bone Black or Xilinx hybrid CPU / FPGA solutions like the Zynq 7020.

-## Some Background Information

-If you're only interested in the result and on how to quickly cross-develop applications for your Linux board, go to the next section.

 I am especially interested in potential of Rust to develop more complex applications and allow remote development for Linux boards.
 All of this generally requires cross-compiling.
 For most use-cases and simpler projects, compiling and running the applications on the Linux boards directly is a lot simpler then the effort of setting up a cross-compiling environment on a host machine.

+## Some Background Information

+If you're only interested in the result and on how to quickly cross-develop applications for your Linux board, go to the [next section](#crossbuild).

-However, my experiences when developing something like satellite software is the following:
+My experiences when developing something like satellite software for an Embedded Linux Software is the following:

 1. Even though there is a Linux runtime, it might not support compiling